Bojana Jovanovski Petrović: 2012: First WTA Tour title

-Jovanovski played her first grass–court tournament of the year at the Aegon Classic, where she suffered a first–round loss to Michelle Larcher de Brito, a qualifier.
-She then tried to qualify for the Aegon International, but lost to Laura Robson in the final qualification round.
-At the Wimbledon Championships, Jovanovski led in the first–round match against Eleni Daniilidou, when the Greek retired.
+Jovanovski played her first grass–court tournament of the year at the Birmingham Classic where she suffered a first–round loss to Michelle Larcher de Brito, a qualifier.
+She then tried to qualify for the Eastbourne International, but lost to Laura Robson in the final qualification round.
+At Wimbledon, Jovanovski led in her first–round match against Eleni Daniilidou, when the Greek retired.
 She then lost to 15th seed Sabine Lisicki in three sets.
-Jovanovski then entered the Baku Cup seeded fifth.
-She defeated Lesia Tsurenko in the first round, Valeria Solovyeva in the second, fellow Serb Aleksandra Krunić in the quarterfinals, and the second seed Alexandra Panova in the semifinals to advance in her first career WTA final.
-She defeated another first–time finalist Julia Cohen to win her first WTA Tour title.
+Jovanovski entered the Baku Cup seeded fifth and defeated Lesia Tsurenko in the first round, Valeria Solovyeva in the second, fellow Serb Aleksandra Krunić in the quarterfinals, and the second seed Alexandra Panova in the semifinals to advance in her first career final.
+She defeated another first–time finalist, Julia Cohen, to win her first WTA Tour title.

-Following the capture of her first WTA title, Jovanovski went on to lose in the first rounds of her following three tournaments – the Citi Open, the Rogers Cup and the Western & Southern Open.
-At the Texas Tennis Open, Jovanovski defeated Alexandra Panova, and Mirjana Lučić, and led the match against Peng Shuai, when Peng retired, to reach the semifinal, where she lost to the eventual champion Roberta Vinci.
-At the final Grand Slam tournament of the season, the US Open, she beat Mona Barthel in the first round, but went on to lose to Dominika Cibulková in the second round.
+Following the capture of her first title, Jovanovski went on to lose in the first rounds of the following three tournaments – the Washington Open, the Rogers Cup and the Western & Southern Open.
+At the Texas Open, she defeated Alexandra Panova, and Mirjana Lučić, and led against Peng Shuai, when Peng retired, to reach the semifinal where she lost to the eventual champion, Roberta Vinci.
+At the US Open, she beat Mona Barthel in the first round, but went on to lose to Dominika Cibulková in the second round.
 Jovanovski then reached the quarterfinals of the Tashkent Open by defeating Dinah Pfizenmaier and Eleni Daniilidou, before falling to Donna Vekić.
 At her last four WTA tournaments of the season, Jovanovski reached the second round of the Guangzhou International Open, being defeated by Chanelle Scheepers; the third round of the Pan Pacific Open, losing to Caroline Wozniacki; the third round of the China Open, losing to Marion Bartoli; and the first round of the Kremlin Cup, being defeated by Sofia Arvidsson.

 Jovanovski was a member of the Serbia Fed Cup team during the 2012 World Group Final, but did not play any matches.
 She and Aleksandra Krunić were scheduled to play doubles against Hlaváčková and Hradecká, but the dead rubber was cancelled as the Czech Republic had already won 3–1.
 As a result of their success in the 2012 Fed Cup, the team was honoured with the Award of Olympic Committee of Serbia as Women's Team of the Year.